mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Physically, this is enough to reduce hardened soldiers to panic but the physical dimension is only a part of it.
-The most frightening aspect of a K’kree charge, according to those who have survived one, is the intent.
-The K’kree are coming at the gallop, they will not be stopped and they will kill everything in their path.
+The most frightening aspect of a K'kree charge, according to those who have survived one, is the intent.
+The K'kree are coming at the gallop, they will not be stopped and they will kill everything in their path.